Majora-OX/HavokAnimationExporter/README.md

 # Havok Animation Exporter

 **Havok Animation Exporter (HAE)** is a tool that allows you to generate skeleton and animation data for Sonic games that use Havok.
 (It may also work for non-Sonic games.)
+This is a fork that adds Root Motion export support for Havok Version 5.5.0.

 ## Usage